 Hyperhidrosis can be classified into two types mainly:

-- Primary hyperhidrosis: Most of the people have a genetic inclination for hyperhidrosis and include 30-50% of the affected population*.
+- Primary hyperhidrosis: Most of people have a genetic inclination for hyperhidrosis and include 30-50% of the affected population*.
 In the majority of these patients, the cause is unknown.

 - Secondary hyperhidrosis: The condition may also arise due to an underlying health condition.
 The most common diseases causing excessive sweating include hyperthyroidism, obesity, adrenal gland disorders, and Parkinson’s disease.